haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 ### Analysis on the HADDOCK result page

-After you run has finished (approximately 1 hour, depending on the load of the server), you will be presented with the results page in which you can observe different data for each cluster (**Figure 2**).
+After you run has finished (approximately 1 hour, depending on the load of the server), you will be presented with a result page in which the top10 (max) clusters and their statistics are displayed (**Figure 2**).

 <figure align="center">
 <img src="/education/HADDOCK24/HADDOCK24-protein-DNA-basic/cluster_first.png">